chaintex/TomoSwap/README.md

 # TomoSwap
-TomoSwap is a DEX exchange on Tomochain network
+TomoSwap - the first decentralised exchange platform where users can swap between TOMO and a token, or between tokens on TomoChain network